 Multi-page checkouts are trickier but there is more room for maneuvers.
 It is an all-around safer bet.
 Yet, it doesn’t mean you can stretch it out into a Moby-Dick.
 Keep it limited to essential two-three screens.

 Division of the e-commerce checkout UX process into several steps can minimize the probability of the customer skipping something or making a mistake.

 - Shipping (may be combined with payment page)

 The downside is that some customers can be irritated by sprawling checkouts which may result in them dropping off at some point.

 Feature-wise, there are several elements that need to be present:

 - Simplified login - separate registration to the marketplace is a thing of old.
 It is a needless complication.
 Today it is far safer and much more comfortable to log in via email or social networks.
 In addition, keep registration is a foolproof thing, not every customer likes to do it due to a variety of factors, one of which is privacy.

-- Multiple payment options - modern times mean multitude choice options.
+- Multiple payment options - modern times mean a multitude of choice options.
 In terms of payment, it means there must be as many payment gateway options as possible.
 You need to provide every possibility to the customer.
-It is important to keep the logos of all available payment gateways on a visible spot so that customers will instantly see it.
+It is important to keep the logos of all available payment gateways on a visible spot so that customers will instantly see them.